TuringLang/TuringCallbacks.jl/docs/src/index.md

 ## Visualizing sampling on-the-fly
 `TensorBoardCallback` is a wrapper around `TensorBoardLogger.TBLogger` which can be used to create a `callback` compatible with `Turing.sample`.

-To actually visualize the results of the logging, you need to have installed `tensorboad` in Python.
+To actually visualize the results of the logging, you need to have installed `tensorboard` in Python.
 If you do not have `tensorboard` installed, it should hopefully be sufficient to just run
 ```sh
 pip3 install tensorboard